chrisywong/chrisywong.github.io/content/_index.md

       #   Refer to https://wowchemy.com/docs/customization/#date-format
       date_format: Jan 2006
       text: |2-
         Students interested in joining the *Living with Assistive and Interactive Robots (LAIR) Lab* should send me an email with your resume, what you are looking for, specific topics that you are interested in, and how they relate to my work.
+It is particularly important to tell me if you already hold or have applied for any external funding (NSERC, FRQNT, etc) and if you are a Canadian citizen or permanent resident.
+Please also indicate which program you are applying for (e.g., MASc vs PhD).
   # - block: collection
   #   id: talks
   #   content: